LuxLang/lux/documentation/book/the_lux_programming_language/appendix_g.md

 ---

-However, programmers coming from other programming languages may be familiar with a different approach to test processing that has been very popular for a number of years now: regular expressions.
+However, programmers coming from other programming languages may be familiar with a different approach to text processing that has been very popular for a number of years now: regular expressions.

 Regular expressions offer a short syntax to building text parsers that is great for writing quick text-processing tools.